ctb/2019-snakemake-ucdavis/tutorial.md

 No license; the below content is under CC0.
 (Do with it what you will, and I hope it's useful!)

+The official home of this material is on GitHub, at [ctb/2019-snakemake-ucdavis/](https://github.com/ctb/2019-snakemake-ucdavis/blob/master/tutorial.md).

 [toc]

 ## Front matter